zoreladrean/C-language-codes/matrix-operations/README.md

-This C program performs basic matrix operations (addition, subtraction, and element-wise multiplication) on two 6x6 matrices with colorful terminal output.
+**This C program performs basic matrix operations (addition, subtraction, and element-wise multiplication) on two 6x6 matrices with colorful terminal output.**
+---